nswitanek/MLOps-ado-adb/src/workshop/documents/part_3.md

 2. Next, now that we know which committed changes to which notebooks on which git branches should trigger this Azure pipeline, let's see if changes we make to the data prep notebook actually do trigger the unit test pipeline.
 In Databricks, navigate to your Workspace > Repos and to the MLOps-ado-adb folder.
 Confirm that you are on your dev branch, likely named `dev-{yourname}`.

-In the Databricks Repo, open to `/notebooks/part_1_1_data_prep`.
+In the Databricks Repo, open the `/notebooks/part_1_1_data_prep` Databricks notebook.
 Make any minor change to the notebook.
 This can be a change simply to the markdown comments, or something in the code cells that won't stop the notebook from running from top to bottom.
 You can manually `Run all` to confirm that your changes don't cause the notebook to raise an exception before completing.

 3. Changes you make in a Databricks notebook automatically save to the Workspace, but are not automatically reflected in the Azure Repo that the Databricks Repo is linked to.
 In order to sync the Databricks Repo with the Azure Repo, you need to execute two git actions, you need to `commit` the code changes and `push` the changes to the Azure repo.
 To do this from your Databricks Repo, you can click on the git icon with your branch name at the top of your Databricks notebook.
 In this example the branch is named `dev-{yourname}`:
 ![Databricks notebook link to repo](part_3_adb_repo_link_in_nb.png)